JabRef/user-documentation/README.md

 - :point_right: To **find something** to work on, we recommend to look at our [user documentation board](https://github.com/orgs/JabRef/projects/13?query=is%3Aopen+sort%3Aupdated-desc).
 - :point_right: To **contribute text** follow [our guide rendered by GitBook](https://docs.jabref.org/contributing/how-to-improve-the-help-page).
-   In case you plan larger contributions, please contact us to gain access to the WYSIWG editor on GitBook itself.
+   In case you plan larger contributions, please contact us to gain access to the WYSIWYG editor on GitBook itself.
 - :point_right: Feel free to **contribute ideas** using the [issue tracker](https://github.com/JabRef/user-documentation/issues).